 When you or a loved one is affected by a defective medical device, the results are often severe.
 You may deal with infections, internal injuries, severe illnesses, and more.
 In some cases, injuries and illnesses from defective medical devices can even result in death.

-At Auger & Auger, we know how serious your injuries can be.
+At Auger & Auger Accident and Injury Lawyers, we know how serious your injuries can be.
 We are also familiar with the process of helping you get the compensation you deserve, whether that’s through an individual lawsuit or a class action.
 Give us a call at (704) 364-3361 or contact us online today to speak to a defective medical device lawyer in Charlotte.